SnailWalkerYC/SnailWalkerYC.github.io/about.md

 I like writing technology blogs and ranked top 900 in CSDN (CSDN has more than one million Chiese software engineers) with nickname [Snaile_Walker](https://blog.csdn.net/c602273091).
 In another community Zhihu, I have more than 1000 fans, see [here](https://www.zhihu.com/people/SW-Nothing/activities) for more details.

-I like joining different compititions including programing compititions, hardware compititions, robot compititions and even creative compititions.
-The following are some compitions with reward:
+I like joining different competitions including programing competitions, hardware competitions, robot competitions and even creative competitions.
+The following are some competions with reward:

 ### Projects Show